 It becomes very time consuming to review your investments if you have 3 taxable accounts and 2 individual retirement accounts (IRAs) at 4 different custodians.
 You must log into multiple websites, reset multiple passwords, and download multiple statements to keep track of your accounts.

 If you want to make an investment change, you must do it 4 different times in 4 different ways!
 Your time is too valuable to do something over and over that should only need done once.
-It is also much easier to discover when something has gone amiss when you only need to look one place.
+It is also much easier to discover when something has gone amiss when you only need to look one place and this is an easy way to simplify your investments.

 In addition, your 3 taxable accounts can likely be combined and your 2 IRAs can probably be combined too.
 They can even be at 1 custodian!
 Imagine just getting 1 statement per month.
 You can save trees and save your email inbox from being flooded!